cytechmobile/buddymeet/readme.txt

 9. Set the default Jitsi domain via the administration menu

 == Changelog ==

+= 2.5.0 =
+* Removed the client disposal logic upon receiving the videoConferenceLeft event because this event is triggered when starting the login flow.

 = 2.4.0 =
 * Added compatibility with BuddyPress 12.0